Gigha: Modern period

-In the eighteenth century the population of Gigha peaked at over 600, but had declined to just under 400 by the close of the 19th century.
-After half a millennium of association, the MacNeills sold the isle for £49,000 to James Williams Scarlett, a nephew of James Scarlett, 1st Baron Abinger in 1865.
-His son, Lieutenant-Colonel William James Scarlett built the mansion house of Achamore and Gigha remained in the family's hands until 1919.Haswell-Smith (2004) p.
+In the 18th century the population of Gigha peaked at over 600, but it had declined to just under 400 by the close of the 19th century.
+After half a millennium of association, the MacNeills sold the island for £49,000 to James Williams Scarlett, a nephew of James Scarlett, 1st Baron Abinger in 1865.
+His son, Lieutenant-Colonel William James Scarlett, built the mansion house of Achamore and Gigha remained in the family's hands until 1919.Haswell-Smith (2004) p.
 39 states that Gigha was bought by "Captain William Scarlet of Thryberg in Yorkshire" who also built Achamore House.